 Visit with Santa and enjoy hot chocolate, popcorn, cookies, beer and wine for purchase.
 Advance tickets only.
 Tickets often sell out in early December.

 Photo courtesy of Enchanted Arlie

 Chetola Resort is known for its sparkling display of lights each winter season.
-Drive or stroll around Chetola Lake, view glittering ice skaters, “Rudolph” reeling in a big fish, strolling carolers and many more festive scenes.
+Drive or stroll around Chetola Lake and enjoy a bonfire by the water.

 Photo courtesy of Chetola Resort

 703 Tarboro Rd., Youngsville

 Admission: $8-$12 (rate depends on age, night of the week and senior or military status), includes hayride.